abcxyz/guardian/README.md

 #### Subcommands
 `guardian policy fetch-data` - Fetches data from the corresponding code review platform to provide additional context for evaluating policies.
+Requires `metadata: "read"` permission.

 The result is written to a local file, `guardian_policy_context.json`.